ClicketySplit/build-guides/chapters/11-Displays.md

 ![Displays: Solder Pins](images/11-displays-solder-pins.png)

-With the pins soldered in place, remove the Kapton tap, and pull off the socket.
+With the pins soldered in place, remove the Kapton tape, and pull off the socket.
 It may require some pressure; try pinching off the socket.
 With the socket off, remove the protective layer of Kapton tape.

 ![Displays: Pull off socket](images/11-displays-pull-off-socket.png)